Writing Portable C

 Graphics and other libraries

-The glfw library is a classic dynamic loader for X11, wayland, and OpenGL.
+The glfw library is a classic wrapper and dynamic loader for windowing libraries like X11 and/or waylaid.
 Another example is the volk dynamic loader for Vulkan.

-I use my own OpenGL loader that works with a common subset of OpenGL 4.3, OpenGL ES 3.2, and WebGL 2.0.
+My OpenGL loader works with a common subset of OpenGL 4.3, OpenGL ES 3.2, and WebGL 2.0.

 #include <aven.h>